lazypic/git-hours/README.md

 ## Why did I make it?
-I'm interested in working from home space.
-I want to calcurate working time.
+I want to work regardless of when and where. so, I needed to calculate my working time.
-I feel that [toggle-style program](https://toggl.com) is high-maintenance tool. because users have to pushing button every time the work starts or ends.
+I felt that [toggle-style program](https://toggl.com) is demanding tool. because users have to push button every time the work starts or ends.
 Mechanism of [kimmobrunfeldt's git-hours](https://github.com/kimmobrunfeldt/git-hours#how-it-works) looked reasonable to me.
-I tried to install via https://github.com/kimmobrunfeldt/git-hours, Because of the node.js dependency, It didn't work well on my computer.
+I tried to install via https://github.com/kimmobrunfeldt/git-hours.
+However, Because of the node.js dependency, It didn't work well on my computer.
-So, I revise command with Go language based on [kimmobrunfeldt's git-hours](https://github.com/kimmobrunfeldt/git-hours).
+So, I revised [kimmobrunfeldt's git-hours](https://github.com/kimmobrunfeldt/git-hours) with Go language.
-Also, I added some features that help to create an estimate sheet.
+Also, While I was revising it, I added some features that help to create an estimate sheet.
 Git-hours opens to everyone to download and run.
 Hope it helps those in need.